AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 1. Save the changes.

-Now if you reload the Universal Editor, you will see that your AEM page loads.
+Now if you reload the Universal Editor, you see that your AEM page loads.

 >[!TIP]
 >